TREASURIES-U.S. yields surge after CPI surprises to upside in August

 By Herbert Lash

-NEW YORK, Sept 13 (Reuters) - U.S. Treasury yields surged and a closely watched inversion of the yield curve widened on Tuesday after monthly U.S consumer prices unexpectedly rose in August, signaling to the market that the Federal Reserve will crack down further on inflation.
+NEW YORK, Sept 13 (Reuters) - U.S. Treasury yields surged and a recession warning - the yield curve inversion - widened on Tuesday after monthly U.S consumer prices unexpectedly rose in August, signaling to the market that the Federal Reserve will crack down further on inflation.

-The yield on two-year Treasury US2YT=RR notes, which typically reflects interest rate expectations, jumped to a fresh 14-year high of 3.752% in a move that widened the gap with the benchmark 10-year Treasury note.
+The yield on two-year Treasury US2YT=RR notes, which typically reflects interest rate expectations, spiked to a fresh 14-year high of 3.783% in a move that significantly widened the yield curve gap with the benchmark 10-year Treasury note.

-Market rates were declining before the report on consumer prices on expectations headline inflation had peaked and that even though the Fed was expected to hike another 75 basis points when policymakers meet next week, it would soon pull back.
+Market rates were declining before the consumer price report on expectations headline inflation had peaked and that even though Fed policymakers were expected to hike rates another 75 basis points next week, they would soon pull back.

-The consumer price index gained 0.1% last month after being unchanged in July, while the 12 months through August the CPI increased 8.3%.
+The consumer price index rose 0.1% last month after being unchanged in July, while the CPI edged up 8.3% in the 12 months through August.
 Economists polled by Reuters had forecast the monthly CPI dipping 0.1% and year-over-year rising 8.1%.

 "Inflation is public enemy No. 1 for the Fed, and I think this number puts pressure on them to continue," said Priya Misra, head of global rates strategy at TD Securities.